greenhomesums

 How does my postcode affect solar payback?

 Postcode determines your local solar irradiance — roughly how many kilowatt-hours each kWp of panels will generate per year.
 A 4 kWp system in sunny Brighton (≈1,035 kWh/kWp) produces about 22% more energy than the same system in Glasgow (≈850 kWh/kWp), which shortens payback by a year or two.
+Browse our [UK solar payback by city hub for regional comparison tables.

 Where does the irradiance data come from?

 From PVGIS, the European Commission Joint Research Centre's open satellite-derived solar dataset.
 We look up your outcode's coordinates and ask PVGIS for the expected annual yield for a south-facing, 35° tilt system — the UK-typical installation.
+For a full scenario build-up with roof orientation and shading, jump into the [full solar panel savings calculator.

 What are the default assumptions?

 4 kWp system, no battery, 3,500 kWh/yr household usage, 27p/kWh import tariff, 15p/kWh SEG export rate, £7,200 install cost, 4%/yr electricity inflation.
 All of these are adjustable under "Adjust assumptions".
+The 15p export rate is mid-market — see the [UK SEG export tariff comparator for live supplier rates.

 How is this different from your main solar calculator?